rosebaesj/rosebaesj.github.io/index.md

 ## About me

 I'm **Chanwoo Park** , a student at Seoul National University.
 I major in Mathematics, Statistics, and Computer Science(Triple major).
-He designs system architectures and devises sophisticated algorithms to accomplish national R&D projects in cloud computing domain.

-He has a broad technical background in cloud computing, multi-agent systems, resource management, and decision-making algorithms.
-He has published more than 20 international [research papers](https://scholar.google.com/citations?user=seokhoson) including highly cited top journals.
-His research has been presented in several conferences and organizations.

-He is carrying out various activities including international standardizations ([ITU-T](https://www.itu.int/en/ITU-T/about/Pages/default.aspx) standards), paper reviews for research journals, and contributions to open source projects.

-He is a founding member of the open souce project [Cloud-Barista](https://github.com/cloud-barista) and the leader and maintainer of [CB-Tumblebug](https://github.com/cloud-barista/cb-tumblebug) project.
-Also, he is a member of [Kubernetes](https://kubernetes.io/) and approver/reviewer of localization contents in Kubernetes [Dashboard](https://github.com/kubernetes/dashboard) and [Website](https://github.com/kubernetes/website).

-He loves to bring new ideas and share it with collaborators.
-Hello world! &#128525;
+More specifically, my research topic is mainly in the area of optimization and nonparametric inference, and applying to biological data.
+I have accumulated my own research experience in Generalized Structural Component Analysis (GSCA), Polygenic Score Matching (PSM), and Optimized Gradient Methods (OGM).
+I'm interested in theoritical statitstics, biostatistics, and machine learning theory(especially optimization).
+I have a solid backgrounds on mathematics and statistics.

+I was a researcher in Bioinformatics and Biostatistics Lab [BIBS](http://bibs.snu.ac.kr/) at SNU, directed by Prof. Taesung Park.
+Under the guidance of Taesung Park, I wrote one paper, "Pure additive contribution of genetic variants to a risk prediction model using propensity score matching: application to type 2 diabetes"

+Currently, I'm a researcher in Ryu's Optimization Group [Ryu](http://www.math.snu.ac.kr/~ernestryu/) at SNU, directed by Ernest K. Ryu.
+I'm really excited when I study optimization theory.

+I'm also Korea Actuary since 2018.

+I am familiar with several programming languages, including Python, R, C++, and Java, and I usually utilize them for research.
+As a hobby, I used to play the electronic guitar, and running through Gwanak Mountain.

 ## Contact

 ```
-Affiliation: Cloud Computing SW Research Section, Future Computing Research Division, Artificial Intelligence Research Laboratory, Electronics and Telecommunications Research Institute (ETRI)
-Office: ETRI 7-563, 218, Gajeong-ro, Yuseong-gu, Daejeon, Republic of Korea
-Email: shsonkorea[at]etri.re.kr or shsongist[at]gmail.com
+Email: chanwoo.park[at]snu.ac.kr
 ```